seeruk/minecraft-bits/fabric-nicks/README.md

 * Nicknames and colours are stored in MySQL
 * Nickname updates are propagated via Redis pub/sub, so that each server can re-fetch an in-memory cache of all nicknames
-* Commands that interact with the database have a cooldown, also set in Redis
+* Commands that interact with the database have a very short cooldown, per server